 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Seville to Cordoba leaves at 06:10 from Seville Santa Justa.
+The first train from Seville to Cordoba leaves at 06:43.
 Times and services may vary during weekends and holidays.

-The last train from Seville to Cordoba leaves at 21:35 from Seville Santa Justa.
+The last train from Seville to Cordoba leaves at 21:35.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

-Trains travelling from Seville to Cordoba cover a distance of around 119km during the journey.
+Trains travelling from Seville to Cordoba cover a distance of around 74 miles (119 km) during the journey.

 If you're looking to get from Seville to Cordoba in Spain, the train is by far the best option.
 The route is served by frequent trains from early morning to late at night, and there are several different options to choose from depending on your budget.
 Renfe, Spain's national train operator, gives you the option of travelling on three different services along this route – AVE (high speed trains with several different classes and onboard catering options available), AV City (travels at the same speeds as the AVE trains – 200 to 250 km/h, but has no onboard catering facilities or Executive/Business Class), or Media Distancia (stopping service for smaller towns between Seville and Cordoba).